Imperial Orcs history

 It was there, that Emperor Ahraz of the Brass Coast made contact with them, initially via contacts cultivated by Freeborn merchants, and later in person.
 While the Empire tends to take a dim view of Ahraz, the orcs mostly speak of him as a man of great sincerity and passion who convinced them that he could not only save their people, but give them a purpose and a home.
 All they had to do was swear to serve the Empire and the Imperial Throne.

 Several legions refused to accept Ahraz' offer - to join the Empire that had enslaved them - and even the Emperor could not ensure their safety.
 They headed into the Varushkan wilderness, and out of the Imperial Orc histories.
-Some were exterminated by the Imperial Armies, others were prey to monsters, and a few exist today as beleaguered bandit tribes.
+Some were exterminated by the Imperial Armies, others were prey to monsters, and a few exist today as beleaguered groups of outlaws.

 Those who accepted Ahraz' offer marched along with his forces to Anvil, in a calculated show of force, to where the Senate was sitting.
 The Emperor presented the agreement to the Senate, and hours of frantic politicking took place.
 The Emperor's faction won the vote.
 Several far-reaching changes took place as a consequence; it became it illegal to keep orcs as slaves and those who swore to serve the Empire were accepted as Imperial citizens.

 Acceptance of the orcs as citizens of the Empire meant the end of slavery.
 Those orcs still enslaved were brought to the vast camps based near Anvil.
 Tents and provisions were provided but life in these refugee camps was crowded and dirty.
 As months passed these camps became the de facto home for the Imperial Orcs.
 The Civil Service made a great push to recruit orcs into the Imperial army; the discipline of army life suited the orcs and keeping their people together made it possible to exert leadership over them.